Harfang Completes $4.25 Million Subscription Receipt Offering

 About Harfang Exploration Inc.

-Harfang is a mining exploration company whose primary mission is to discover new gold districts in the province of Qu?bec.
+Harfang is a mining exploration company whose primary mission is to discover new gold districts in the province of Québec.
 Harfang's development model is based on the generation of new mining projects and on the establishment of partnerships with major exploration and mining companies to advance its exploration projects.
-Harfang trades on the TSX Venture Exchange under the symbol "HAR".
+Harfang trades on the TSX Venture Exchange under the symbol "HAR."

 About LaSalle Exploration Corp.

-LaSalle is a Canadian exploration company focused on less explored districts of the Abitibi in Ontario and Qu?bec, recognized for mining investment based on mineral potential, policy and success, LaSalle is actively exploring Radisson in the developing Eeyou Itschee-James Bay region in Qu?bec as well as the Blakelock and Egan high-grade gold properties located in northeastern Ontario.
-LaSalle trades on the TSX Venture Exchange under the symbol "LSX".
+LaSalle is a Canadian exploration company focused on less explored districts of the Abitibi in Ontario and Québec, recognized for mining investment based on mineral potential, policy and success, LaSalle is actively exploring Radisson in the developing Eeyou Itschee-James Bay region in Québec as well as the Blakelock and Egan high-grade gold properties located in northeastern Ontario.
+LaSalle trades on the TSX Venture Exchange under the symbol "LSX."

 For further information please contact: